mikeyPower/buffer-overflow/README.md

     $1 = (int *) 0x7fffffffe13c

-Now we know the memory location of the variable pass lets finish the running of this programe
+Now we know the memory location of the variable pass lets finish the execution of this programme.

     (gdb) continue
     Continuing.